 Total Payroll – Health Services Fund

 Total payroll is used only to determine your health services fund contribution rate for the year.
-For a calendar year, your total payroll equals the total of the following remuneration paid during the year by you and by any employer associated with you at the end of the calendar year:
+For a calendar year, your total payroll equals the total remuneration paid during the year by you and by any employer associated with you on December 31 of the calendar year, even if you or the associated employer carry on activities outside Québec.
+The remuneration includes:

-- the remuneration subject to the contribution paid in Québec or elsewhere during the calendar year, including remuneration that gives entitlement to a credit for contributions to the health services fund;
+- the remuneration paid in Québec or elsewhere during the calendar year, including remuneration that gives entitlement to a credit for contributions to the health services fund

-- the salaries or wages paid to foreign employees temporarily posted to Québec and who are covered by a social security agreement, even if you are not required to pay a contribution to the health services fund respecting these salaries or wages.
+- the salaries and wages paid to foreign employees temporarily posted to Québec and who are covered by a social security agreement, even if you are not required to pay a contribution to the health services fund respecting these salaries and wages

-Take into account associated employers on a worldwide basis at the end of a calendar year, regardless of where they carry out their activities and of whether they are subject to the Taxation Act.
+Take into account associated employers on December 31 of a calendar year on a worldwide basis, regardless of where they carry out their activities and of whether they are subject to the Taxation Act.

 Subject to certain adaptations, the rules set forth in the Taxation Act respecting associated corporations must be applied to determine whether two or more employers are considered to be associated on December 31 of the year.

-For more information, see the Guide de la déclaration de revenus des sociétés (CO-17.G) (available in French only).
+For more information about associated corporations, see the Guide de la déclaration de revenus des sociétés (CO-17.G) (available in French only).

 Total payroll attributable to activities in the primary and manufacturing sectors